Teradata/product-help/VantageCloudLanding/README.md

 # Teradata VantageCloud Lake

-This location contains the content for the Teradata VantageCloud Lake new help landing page.
+This location contains the content for the Teradata VantageCloud Lake Learn page.

 ---